How to Change a Miter Saw Blade in 5 Simple Steps

 You should be extremely careful while installing a new miter saw blade.
 If you take a closer look at the rotation of the miter saw.
 You will notice that it rotates in a clockwise sense.

-Therefore, during the installation of a new miter saw blade, you need to keep that in mind.
-It would be best if you placed the blade so that its teeth are pointing downwards.
+Therefore, when installing a new miter saw blade, you need to keep that in mind.
+It would be best to place the blade so its teeth are pointing downwards.

 It can cause severe injuries sometimes; therefore, there shouldn’t be any compromise on safety measures.